Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts: Method

 \textbf{Preservation of system prompt.} While the system prompt can be updated to improve safety, it may lose the initial meaning intended by the deployer.
 To avoid losing this desired control of the deployer, we also include a reconstruction loss to minimize the difference between the initial and transformed system prompt for various user prompts, \ie, $\CL_{recon} \propto \sum_{(\CP, \cdot) \in \CD} \lVert \widehat{\Sbf}(\CS, \CP) - \Ebf[\CS] \rVert^2_2$.

 We consider a weighted combination of these loss functions to train the Sysformer parameters while keeping the LLM parameters frozen.
 In other words, we minimize $\CL = w_{ref} \CL_{ref} + w_{compl} \CL_{compl} + w_{class} \CL_{class} + w_{recon} \CL_{recon}$ using gradient descent.
-Furthermore, we use self compliance loss if \texttt{selfsafe} is True, and employ additional compliance if \texttt{add} is True.
+Furthermore, we use self compliance loss if \texttt{selfsafe} is True otherwise use fixed compliance, while if \texttt{add} is True, then additional compliance is used.
 Note that $\CL_{add}$ is minimized separately after a single batch over $\CD$ is completed.
 Algorithm~\ref{alg:sysformer_train} (Appendix~\ref{app:algo}) describes the algorithm and different settings in more detail.